system76/tech-docs/src/models/thelio-major-b1-b2-r1-r2/repairs.md

 **Screws:** 16 total
   - 8 Thumbscrews (Phillips/Cross-head) Top Case.
-  - 4 Thumbscrews (Phillips/Cross-head) Shroud.
+  - 4 Thumbscrews (Phillips/Cross-head) duct.
-  - 4 Non-Thumbscrews (Phillips/Cross-head) Shroud Bracket.
+  - 4 Non-Thumbscrews (Phillips/Cross-head) duct Bracket.

-1. Slide the Cooler Shroud horizontally over the CPU cooling fan, encasing it.
+1. Slide the Cooler duct horizontally over the CPU cooling fan, encasing it.
-2. Align the holes of the Shroud with the holes framing the air-vent on the back of the chassis.
+2. Align the holes of the duct with the holes framing the air-vent on the back of the chassis.
-3. Replace the four thumbscrews on the back of the case, fastening the shroud to the outer frame.
+3. Replace the four thumbscrews on the back of the case, fastening the duct to the outer frame.
-4. Replace the four (4) support bracket screws holding up the cooler shroud.
-There are two (2) Cross-head (Phillips) screws at the bottom of the chassis, and two (2) on the side of the shroud.
+4. Replace the four (4) support bracket screws holding up the cooler duct.
+There are two (2) Cross-head (Phillips) screws at the bottom of the chassis, and two (2) on the side of the duct.
 5. Follow the steps in [Replacing the Top Case.](#replacing-the-top-case)

   <!--Hyperlink to Replacing Top Case section needed.-->